Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/TroubleshootingProblems.md

 ---
 title: Troubleshooting Problems
-last_updated: 2018-04-02
+last_updated: 2020-08-25
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: troubleshooting_problems.html
 ---

-## Check log files for errors
+## Check Log Files For Errors

 The first step of troubleshooting any type of problem should involve looking at available log data.
 Both Tomcat and the TDS provide a variety of logs that record errors and messages sent by your server.